 Errors

-During the application registration phase, Constant Contact does not return a 400 error for a redirect_uri.
-The only time a 400 error is returned for an application is when the redirect_uri value passed in the authorization request does not match any of the absolute URIs registered for your application on the My Applications tab.
+value passed in the authorization request does not match any of the absolute URIs registered for your application on the My Applications tab.

 A 400 response is returned if an error occurs during the application validation phase (before the user is prompted to log in).
 The following lists all valid 400 responses and descriptions:

 A 302 success or error response is returned when a user attempts to log in.
-If the authorization request fails, when Constant Contact redirects the user to your redirect_uri, it appends the error and error_description as URL fragments in the authorization response.
-The error value specifies the type of error.
-The error_description value describes why the error occurred.
-For example, the following error example shows that the Authorization Server denied access to your application:
+If the authorization request fails, when Constant Contact redirects the user to your redirect_uri

 `https://example.com?error=access_denied&error_description=The%20resource%20owner%20or%20authorization%20server%20denied%20the%20request`

-Use the error value to communicate to your application’s users why they were not able to authorize your application.
+value to communicate to your application’s users why they were not able to authorize your application.

 Possible errors attached to the 302 redirect URL include:

-• access_denied: The Authorization Server denied the request.
+: The Authorization Server denied the request.consent_required

-• invalid_token: The provided access token is invalid.
+: The provided access token is invalid.server_error

-• server_error: The server encountered an internal error.
+: The server encountered an internal error.temporarily_unavailable

-• unsupported_response_type: The specified response type is invalid or unsupported.
+: The specified response type is invalid or unsupported.

 Get the Access Token

-After successfully authenticating the user and getting the user to authorize your application, Constant Contact redirects the user to your chosen redirect_uri.
-If using the Implicit Flow, the access token is appended to the redirect_uri.
-If using the Authorization Code or PKCE flows, the authorization code is appended to redirect_uri and must be exchanged for an access token.
-The code and can be used once.
+After successfully authenticating the user and getting the user to authorize your application, Constant Contact redirects the user to your chosen redirect_uri

-To exchange the code for an access token, send a POST request to the https://authz.constantcontact.com/oauth2/default/v1/token authorization endpoint.
+authorization endpoint.
 The parameters to include depend on the OAuth2 flow your application uses.

-To make V3 API requests, you must add the access token to the Authorization request header in the format Authorization: Bearer {your_JWT_access_token}.
-When an access token expires, users must reauthorize your application with Constant Contact.
+To make V3 API requests, you must add the access token to the Authorization

 Refresh Token